 A passage is a "turn" in the chatbot conversation: the chatbot says or does something, then the user responds.
-Use the Passage Edit screen to create the content your chatbot will send, and determine how the user should respond, and control what the chatbot should do next.
+Use the Passage Edit screen to create the content your chatbot will send, determine how the user should respond, and control what the chatbot should do next.

 Each passage consists of:

 - A Name: a short title that describes the passage.
 This is not shown to your chatbot users.

 - The Bot Message: content the chatbot sends to the user, including scripts that might be run.

 - The Expected User Response: how the user is expected to respond.

 This section can also run a script after the user has responded, or hand control of the chatbot over to a human.